 5 Myths about Training for Seniors

 It is common knowledge that there are a lot of benefits that are associated with exercise.
-However, as you grow older and your muscles deteriorate, most people start believing that exercise is not the way for them.
-The same is the predicament that befalls seniors each time the word exercise is mentioned.
+However, as you grow older and your muscles age, most people start believing that exercise is not the way for them Many people get lift solutions installed in their house for mobility.
 Little do they know, that even at old age, exercise can play a significant role in helping you live a stronger and happier life.
 The myths that have been constantly preached and it is about time that the truth was uncovered.
 Here are 5 of the most common myths that riddle training and seniors.

 Myth: I’m Too Old for Exercise to be of help to me